NaimiNafis/Lyrika/README.md

 1. Server receives audio data from the extension
 2. Audio is processed and sent to ACRCloud for identification
 3. Song metadata is used to search for lyrics on Genius
+4. If Genius fails, Gemini API is used as a fallback for lyrics
-4. Combined results are returned to the extension
+5. Combined results are returned to the extension

+## Enhanced Features

+- **Lyrics Translation**: Translate lyrics to different languages using Google's Gemini API
+- **Similar Song Recommendations**: Get AI-generated recommendations for similar songs
+- **Song Meaning Analysis**: Understand the meaning behind song lyrics
+- **Multiple Platform Links**: Open songs in various music streaming services
+- **Fallback Systems**: If one API fails, the system tries alternative methods

 ## Edge Cases Handling

 - **Instrumental Songs**: Display message "This appears to be an instrumental track"
 - **Cover Versions**: Search for lyrics using just song title if artist-specific search fails
 - **Background Noise**: Clear error messages with manual search option
-- **API Failures**: Graceful error handling with user-friendly messages
+- **API Failures**: Graceful error handling with multiple fallback options
+- **Lyrics Validation**: Intelligent validation to ensure retrieved content is actually lyrics

 ## Development Notes

 - Both components include mock data for development without API keys
 - The server has built-in CORS support for local development
 - The extension supports manual search as a fallback option
+- Port conflicts: If port 5000 is in use (common on macOS with AirPlay), use PORT=5001 environment variable